129 Features Across Three Dimensions

 Per-turn artifact review

-This extends to collections.
+The same review discipline applies when the work decomposes into pieces.
 Multiple edits to a single file need separate explanations.
-Notebook cells are generated one at a time, with output verified before the next cell is created.
+In Jupyter Notebooks cells are generated one at a time, with output verified before the next cell is created.
+Cells that produce plots save the figure to disk so the agent can read it back and check what it actually drew before moving on.

 Session lifecycle

-Sessions are not “start coding, stop coding.”
+Sessions are not “start working, stop working.”
 Each session starts by checking inbox messages, validating project state, comparing versions, and loading context.
 Each session ends by saving memory, committing work, and creating continuity documents.
 If a session ends unexpectedly, the next session detects the gap and offers recovery.

 Safety guardrails